WITH OFFICES IN AMELIA AND CINCINNATI, WE ARE PROUD TO REPRESENT CLIENTS ACROSS SOUTHERN OHIO.

 What kind of workers’ compensation benefits can I recover?

 Eligible injured employees are entitled to medical care through a BWC-certified provider for treatment of the allowed conditions in the claim.
 Workers unable to return to work for eight or more days are paid a percentage of the wages lost as a result of their work-related injury.
 Injured workers may be entitled to participate in a vocational rehabilitation program and/or seek wage loss benefits if they have restrictions as a result of their injury that render them incapable of returning to their former job.
 If an injured worker suffers permanent residual damage as a result of the injury or is unable to return to the workforce entirely, additional benefits may be available.

 Workers’ compensation is a difficult and often frustrating system.
 Our job is to take the hassle out of the process, do the work needed for you to recover your benefits and provide counsel and advice to help you navigate the process.

 How do I pay for your services?

 Our initial consultation with you is free.
 All other work is done on a contingency basis.
 This means we do not get paid unless you win your claim.
 We do not charge hourly fees or ask for a retainer.
-To arrange a consultation at one of our offices in Amelia or Cincinnati, call 513-961-6644 or send us an email.
+To arrange a consultation at one of our offices in Amelia or Cincinnati, call 513-961-6644 or send us a message.